Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

   </ui:views>
 ```

 One way to also clean any previously generated artifacts for those removed elements is to run a `Clean` command on the *AdventureWorks.Model* project before the `Build` command.
-This will delete those generated files, and will remove them from their projects.
+This will delete those generated files and will remove them from their projects.

 :::warning
 Before you do anything like that though, you want to absolutely make sure that any generated classes containing custom code will be preserved during the *Clean*.